skrt67/creatoros/DEPLOYMENT.md

 ---

-This deployment guide provides a production-ready setup for CreatorOS.
+This deployment guide provides a production-ready setup for Vidova.
 Adjust configurations based on your specific requirements and scale.